Selling property during COVID-19 alert level 3

-If you're making an offer that is conditional on a professional inspecting the property, keep in mind that these professionals had restrictions on visiting properties at alert levels 3 and 4.
-There could be high demand for their services and making an appointment may be difficult.
-Before you make an offer, check with your professional about any delays in their service so you can give yourself enough time to meet your conditions.
+If you're making an offer that is conditional on a professional inspecting the property, check with them about any delays to their service so you can give yourself enough time to meet your conditions.

 Read more about making an offer, sale and purchase agreements and conditions here.

-At alert level 2, you are able to do a pre-settlement inspection and travel between regions to visit the property.
-Make sure you follow the health guidelines above.
+At alert level 2, you are able to do a pre-settlement inspection and travel to visit the property as long as you are travelling to and from a region that is at alert level 1 or alert level 2.
+Make sure you follow the health guidelines above when undertaking the inspection.

 If settlements were postponed until alert level 2, those settlements can now take place.
 There may be a lot of people moving house, so allow more time to find a moving company to help with the settlement process.

-On settlement day, the agent should arrange for you to receive sanitised keys and garage door remotes by contactless delivery.
+On settlement day, the agent should arrange for you to receive sanitised keys and garage door remotes by contactless delivery if possible.